tendermint/tendermint/docs/app-dev/indexing-transactions.md

 ```bash
 curl "localhost:26657/tx_search?query=\"message.sender='cosmos1...'\"&prove=true"
 ```
-If the conditionsare related to transaction events and the user wants to make sure the conditions are true within the same events, the `match.event` keyword should be used, as described [below](#querying_block_events)
+If the conditions are related to transaction events and the user wants to make sure the conditions are true within the same events, the `match.event` keyword should be used, as described [below](#querying_block_events)